Pivot-Madagascar/pridec-docker/labnotebook-docker_workflow.md

 1. follow the automated install to have `pridec` available as a command line application
 2. create a folder for the dataStream you want to forecast.
 It should contain `input/`, `output/`, and `.env`.
 In the `input/` folder should be the external_data.csv and the configurations for that dataStream/diesease. the .env should also include the correct `DISEASE_CODE`
-3. Run the workflow via the following fromw within the dataStream folder:
+3. Run the workflow via the following from within the dataStream folder:

 ```
 #use etiher way to specify dataStream